-When a man and a woman want to have sex without having a child, they can use a method of contraception to prevent pregnancy.
+When a man and a woman want to have sex without having a child, they can use a method of family planning to prevent pregnancy.
 There are many types of methods including condoms, oral contraceptive pills, injectables, intrauterine device (IUD) and natural methods.
 Talk with a health worker for information about the methods available.
 When a couple is using a method correctly, this means they are "protected" from pregnancy.
-When they use a condom in addition to another method of contraception, it means they are "protected" from pregnancy and sexually transmitted infections like HIV.
+When they use a condom in addition to another method of family planning, it means they are "protected" from both pregnancy and sexually transmitted infections like HIV.
+The best way for girls and boys to prevent pregnancy, and to prevent infections a person can get from having sex, is to not have sex.
+If you or someone you know needs a family planning method or protection against sexually transmitted infections, see a health provider.